ningsssun/food_online/README.md

 ### ⚙️ Features

-- Registration of customer and restaurant
+- Registration, login and logout of customer and restaurant
 - working on more features...

 ### ➰ Flowchart